Skip to main content

 Project Overview

-Gyre is a modern, full-featured WebUI for FluxCD built with SvelteKit and Bun.
+Gyre is a modern, full-featured WebUI for FluxCD built with SvelteKit.
 It provides real-time monitoring, multi-cluster management, built-in RBAC, and comprehensive FluxCD resource management.

-Deployment: In-cluster-only deployment via Helm chart.
-Built and run with Bun in production for improved performance and native TypeScript support.
+Deployment: Production is Helm/GitOps-first and in-cluster.
+Local out-of-cluster mode is supported for development/testing.
 Includes production-ready Helm chart, Docker image (published to ghcr.io/entropy0120/gyre), and GitHub Actions CI/CD pipeline.

 Current Status: Core functionality complete with dashboard, all FluxCD resources, real-time updates, multi-cluster support, authentication/RBAC, Monaco Editor integration, and comprehensive resource templates with complete FluxCD CRD field coverage.